What we know about what Israel has found at Al-Shifa | KRDO

 (CNN) — Gaza’s largest hospital, Al-Shifa, has become a flashpoint in Israel’s war in the enclave, which began when Hamas militants crossed the border into Israel on October 7, killing around 1,200 people.

-On top of providing medical care, the hospital has been a key shelter for Palestinian civilians fleeing Israeli bombardment in Gaza.
+Since launching its operation at the hospital on October 15, the Israel Defense Forces have shown images of a tunnel shaft and military equipment, but have yet to show conclusive proof of the large-scale command and control center it alleges is there, and which Hamas denies.

-Since launching its operation at Al-Shifa on October 15, the Israel Defense Forces (IDF) claimed it found a tunnel shaft and military equipment, but has yet to show proof of the large-scale command and control center it alleges is there.
-Hamas denies the allegations.
-CNN has not verified the claims of either Israel or Hamas.
+The IDF is now under pressure to prove the long-standing assertion with its promise of “concrete evidence.”
+Its ability to continue its operation in Gaza, and the credibility of Israel, could be at stake as the number killed in Gaza surpasses 12,000, according to authorities in the Hamas-controlled enclave.

 Here’s what we know so far.